 We have plans in place to make Western Australia more climate resilient and provide sustainable water services for our State.

-As our State continues to experience the effects of a drying climate, planning for our water services to meet future demand is ever more important.
+As WA continues to experience the impact of climate change, planning for our water services to meet future demand is ever more important.

 Our long term plan to provide sustainable water services

 In October 2009, we released our 50 year plan, Water Forever: Towards Climate Resilience.
-This plan was the culmination of a two-year project dedicated to working with our community to develop a long term plan to deliver water services to Perth, Mandurah and surrounding communities.
-The principle of becoming more climate resilient is now applied to all our planning for water services across the State.
+This plan was the culmination of a 2-year project dedicated to working with our community to develop a long term plan to deliver water services to Perth, Mandurah and surrounding communities.
+The principle of becoming more climate resilient is now applied to all our planning for water services across the state.

 Water Forever provides a portfolio of options to manage our demand and supply balance by 2060 through: